menu

 Setting & Lifestyle

-Because of many things, Brookfield is a great place for families with children to consider.
-First of all, many other families with children live here, making Brookfield a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Brookfield has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Brookfield is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Brookfield’s overall crime rate is lower than average for the country.

 Demographics

-The overall education level of Brookfield is somewhat higher than in the average US city of 21.84%: 26.04% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Brookfield is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.04% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Brookfield in 2018 was $40,803, which is low income relative to Massachusetts, and upper middle income relative to the rest of the US.
 This equates to an annual income of $163,212 for a family of four.
 However, Brookfield contains both very wealthy and poor people as well.